gauravverma029/core-javascript-interview-questions/README.md

   We have tried to cover maximum javascript interview questions possible - For Freshers and Experienced UI Developers

-## We will conver all question Topic wise in javscript.it will be good for fresher also.
+## We will cover all question Topic wise in javscript.it will be good for fresher also.

 ## Question 1.
 How will you create array in javscript and tell some operations with array.